Open menu

 • inadequate resource allocation;

-Without a good tool to analyze which call or function creates too much stress on the system, you won’t understand what you need to fix in the first place.
-We’ve already shown you how to optimize Magento images and improve Magento Admin Panel performance.
-So, to understand why Magento 1.9 and 2.x add to cart procedure is slow, read on.
+Without a good tool to explore which call or function creates too much stress on the system, you won't understand what you need to fix in the first place.
+We've already shown you and .
+So, to learn what makes Magento 2.x and Magento 1.9 Add to Cart very slow, read on.

 1. Determine Which Part of the Store Creates the Bottleneck